 Anne Cehrs, Treasurer

-Anne is a retired math and science teacher with a Masters Degree in Education.
-She helps her family farm 140 acres of citrus and almonds on their property in the riverbottom.
+Anne is a retired math and science teacher with a Masters Degree in Education and lives on her family’s farm in the Kings River bottom.
 She has taught in both Wisconsin and Sanger, CA for a combined total of 30 years.

 Doug Cornelius, Director

 Doug Cornelius has lived along the Kings River all his life and has raised his family here where they farm and managed their mountain property up in the high country.
 He earned an A.S. in Horticulture and his five year carpenter journeyman degree.
 He has served as a carpenter for the Clovis Unified School District for over 20 years.
 He is the President of Local Chapter 250 C.S.E.A.
 Union.